2018 Middle School National Championship Tournament Logistics Information

 Scrimmages are open to all players, including alternates and standby teams.
 Ineligible players (e.g., parents or coaches) may compete if both teams are amenable to their participation, but the purpose of the scrimmages is to let actual teams experience actual tournament conditions.
 A more appropriate time for parents and coaches to partake of quiz bowl is during the Sunday consolation rounds.

 All individual awards will be determined by ranking players by points per tossup heard (PPTUH) during the preliminary (Saturday) rounds.
 Players must have at least 100 tossups heard (approximately five games’ worth) to be eligible for individual awards.

-Teams that do not qualify for the playoffs are encouraged to return after lunch on Sunday to play against any other teams they want (or to mix-and-match from across the country) on the playoff questions.
+Teams that do not qualify for the playoffs are encouraged to return Sunday morning to play against any other teams they want (or to mix-and-match from across the country) on the playoff questions.
 These consolation rounds will be moderated by tournament staff.
 Please note that all students, even alternates or observers, are welcome to take part, and if both teams are amenable, other people such as coaches and spectators may also play.
 Teams that qualify for the playoffs may also join the consolations once they have been eliminated.

 Two kinds of consolation rounds will be offered:

 Ad hoc matches.
 These involve no commitment, but they will take longer to organize as available teams will be manually paired against each other as rooms, packets, and readers become available.
 If you only want one or two additional games, you should go for this option.
 Teams may also play ad hoc matches after they are eliminated from the playoffs or after their mini-tournament finishes.
 Ad hoc matches will be organized at the consolation desk in the Conference Center (Lobby Level) at 8:30 a.m. on Sunday after the mini-tournaments have been launched.

 If rooms, buzzers, or staff run short, consolation mini-tournaments will be given priority over ad hoc matches.

 The consolation rounds (of either type) have no effect on a team’s final rank in the tournament.
 They are played solely for fun.